w3c/epub-specs/epub33/explainers/EPUB-33-security-privacy.md

 ### 17. What should this questionnaire have asked?

 I am somewhat concerned about a feature of app platform web views that could lead to user confusion.
-In testing, if an EPUB reading system opens an EPUB that contains a non-HTML content document, the RS will often offer to the user the opportunity to download the file.
-This is a spec violation, but I've seen this behaviour in multiple user agents.
+In testing, if an EPUB reading system opens an EPUB that contains a non-HTML content document, the Reading System will often offer to the user the opportunity to download the file.
+This is a spec violation, but I’ve seen this behaviour in multiple user agents.
 It seems to be browser-level issue: request a `.dmg` file, for example, and you get a download dialogue.